Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

 1. Skills with no prerequisites start as "Available"
 2. Click the "Complete Skill" button on available skills
 3. Dependent skills become available as their prerequisites are completed
+4. Marking a prerequisite as incomplete will automatically reset all dependent skill at all level down the tree

 ### Search and Navigation